MicrosoftDocs/altspace-vr/altspace-vr/world-building/world-building-toolkit-getting-started.md

 3. [Install Unity Hub](https://unity3d.com/get-unity/download) and **Unity 2020.3.9**.
 The Uploader won't work unless you match this version exactly.
 You'll need a free Unity account if you don't have one.
 During the install, choose the **Personal** version (since you're doing this for fun!) and make sure you do the following:
     * Select the **Android Builds** option
     * Disable auto-update
-    * If you're running on a Mac, install Windows support. <!-- This may need better phrasing. -->
+    * If you're running on a Mac, install Windows support.
 4. [Download the AltspaceVR Uploader](https://aka.ms/AvrUrpUploader)
 5. [Create a Template](https://account.altvr.com/space_templates/new) on our website.
 Name it **Hello World Template**.
 6. [Create a World](https://account.altvr.com/worlds/my) and name it **Hello World**.
 Select **Hello World Template** as the Template.